Mohd9485/A-OTF/Quadratic model/README.md

-This folder corresponds to the Linear dynamics with linear observation example in the paper.
+This folder corresponds to the Linear dynamics with quadratic observation example in the paper.
 Consider

 $$